 Free Form Radio Program

 In anticipation of International Dawn Chorus Day, the worldwide celebration of nature’s greatest avian symphony, Ballroom Marfa is presenting Birdscapes Radio from 10am to 2pm CST on Saturday May 1st here on Ballroom Marfa’s website, organized by musician and birder Rob Frye (Bitchin Bajas, Exoplanet, Flux Bikes).
 This freeform program will center on Frye’s ever-evolving collaborative, sonic exploration into the world of birds.
-Listeners can expect to hear down-tempo dawn chorus, historical recordings, rare sounds, and seabird colonies hosted by Rob Frye and Sarah Melendez, with guests Edbrass Brasil, Cristian Pinto, Martin Frye, Satya Gummuluri and more.
+Listeners can expect to hear down-tempo dawn chorus, historical recordings, rare sounds, and seabird colonies hosted by Rob Frye with guests Martin Kaulen, Edbrass Brasil, Cristian Pinto, Martin Frye, Satya Gummuluri and more.
 The show will also include excerpts from “Experience the Birds,” the first episode of Maui Nui Seabirds: Mauka to Makai, and Rob’s performative lecture “Hearing Hidden Melodies.”

 In addition, Ballroom Marfa and Astral Spirits are excited to announce the release of Chihuahuan Desert | Birdscapes on cassette.
 The cassette features Frye’s original Birdscapes from 2018 in addition to Chihuahuan Desert Birdscapes, commissioned by Ballroom Marfa in 2020.
 Chihuahuan Desert | Birdscapes will be available on on April 30, 2021 through Astral Spirits on Bandcamp and Ballroom Marfa’s website (see below).